sodafoundation/architecture-analysis/specs/multicloud/File_Storage_Service.md

 ## Motivation and background
 SODA Foundation multi-cloud (Gelato) project provides policy based data mobility across public, private and Hybrid clouds.
 This mobility is currently limited to Object Storage only.

 The purpose is to provide a unified Data framework acros core and cloud.
-Currently SODA Core projects already provide the native FileShare support for on-premise clusters.
-This support of Cloud FileShare/Storage will extend this support to Cloud.
+Currently SODA Core projects already provide the native Fileshare support for on-premise clusters.
+This support of Cloud Fileshare/Storage will extend this support to Cloud.

 The purpose is to narrow the gap between on-premise and Cloud File Storage access.
 The proposal here is to broaden the scope to File Storage for multi-cloud.
 Different Cloud vendors provide File storage services.
 Filesystem based storage is important for the applications of instances.

 File storage commonly referred to as Network Fileshare is the centralized repository for files.
 It is very useful for sharing the contents across multiple servers.
 Fileshares can be accessed by instances into the Cloud as well as the on-premise instances and across AZs and Regions.

 These File storage provides services which fits into the services multicloud provides.
    **Availability**: The File share snapshots provide the feature to create backup and recover as and when required.

-    **Data Lifecycle Management**: File shares provides the lifecycle for the shares created.
+   **Data Lifecycle Management**: File shares provide the lifecycle better storage and cost management.
 Infrequently accessed shares can be moved to low cost storage.
 (This capability depends upon the service by Cloud providers)
-    Example: For AWS: There are two storage Classes 1) Standard 2) EFS IA **Scalability**: Cloud FileShare/File Storage can scale to PBs without affecting the underlying applications **Security**: The File Storage provided by the vendors provide data security for both Data at Rest as well Data in-transit
+    Example: For AWS: There are two storage Classes 1) Standard 2) EFS IA

+   **Scalability**: Cloud FileShare/File Storage can scale to PBs without affecting the underlying applications

+   **Security**: The File Storage provided by the vendors provide data security for both Data at Rest as well Data in-transit

    **Extensibility**: The server data can be shared across Cloud as well as on-premises

 ## Non-Goals
 1. Creating network and security for mounting the File Shares across VPC/Region/Cloud-premise